ram619prasad/nginx/index.md

   - If index.html is not available, then instructions.txt is served if available
   - If instructions.txt is not available, then the same is searched in /www/sites/temp/
   - If /www/sites/temp/instructions.txt is not available, then the request will be matched with named location 404(name to a location can be assigned using @)

+### Worker Processes

+- A worker process is the one which do the actual processing of the requests.
+- For better performance, the number of worker processes should be equal to the number of cores of CPU.
+- To get the number of cores of CPU of server, use `nproc` or `lscpu`

+`worker_processes = No of cores of CPU`

+- To have the best performance, set it to auto `worker_processes auto;`

+### Worker Connections

+- No of simultaneous connections
+- No of connections each worker_processes can handle.
+- To get the value of this set it to `ulimit -n`

+`worker_connections 1024;`

+- The maximum number of clients served by nginx can be obtained as `clients = worker_processes * worker_connections`